CS386-journal-time/CS386-journal-time/D5_Design/D5_Design.md

 2. User edits a journal entry

-3. User chooses direction for photo importation
+3. User chooses a direction for photo importation

    3.1 User selects a photo from the gallery